- Elizabeth Adams, Too Much Information? Time For Meditation!, Above the Law, Feb. 14, 2014.

-Dr. Kimberly Wulfert, clinical psychologist, explains the link between coloring and meditation: “In coloring, you’ve got this physical sensation of the tool you’re using touching on the paper.
+Dr. Kimberly Wulfert, clinical psychologist: “In coloring, you’ve got this physical sensation of the tool you’re using touching on the paper.
 You also have the feeling in your hands and fingers holding this tool, and moving in different rhythms as you fill in the space. . . .
 [Y]ou’re being mindful, and when you move in a rhythmic fashion for an extended period of time, that becomes a meditation.”
 Ashley Welch, Anxious?
 Break Out the Coloring Book, Everyday Health, May 28, 2015.

 “Mandalas are sacred circles that have been long been used to facilitate meditation in the Indian and Tibetan religions.
 People create and look at mandalas essentially to center the body and mind.”
 Cathy Wong, Coloring Mandalas as a Meditation Technique, About Health, Dec.
 11, 2014.